 How to Invest in REITs

-Investors can also open a brokerage account and buy individual REITs directly.
-Some of the largest individual REITs are Simon Property Group (SPG), Public Storage (PSA), Equity Residential (EQR), HCP (HCP), and Ventas (VTR).
+You can also open a brokerage account and buy into individual REITs directly.
+Some of the larger individual REITs are:

 REITs in Portfolio Construction

-One REIT characteristic is undeniably positive, namely that REITs tend to have a lower than average correlation with other areas of the market – meaning that while they are affected by broader market trends, their performance can be expected to deviate somewhat from the major stock indices and, to some degree.
+REITs tend to have a lower-than-average correlation with other areas of the market.
+While they are affected by broader market trends, you can expect their performance to deviate somewhat from the major stock indices and bonds to some degree.
 This performance can make them a potent hedge vehicle, though perhaps not as much as bonds or commodities.